Creating Waves of Awareness

 Added by Anne Vervarcke on September 20, 2013 at 3:00am — No Comments

 Thursday, the three of us took the bus to Faaborg, a nice little town where we visited the museum and the city center.
 Although it was in the middle of the week and school started already, the atmosphere was very relaxed.
-People were sitting on the…Continue
+People were sitting on the terraces enjoying a cup of coffee in the sun.
+Walking with a…Continue

 Added by Anne Vervarcke on September 8, 2013 at 5:00am — No Comments

 Monday I was waited for in Copenhagen airport by Signe Schepelern, I only knew from mail dialogues so far.
 She took me for a quick tour in the city before we met Jost (who flew in from Germany) and Michal (from Israel today as well).
-We were invited by Jeanette and Ole for dinner…Continue
+We were invited by Jeanette and Ole for dinner and to stay overnight.
+It was wonderful to sit around the table with homeopaths from 4…Continue

 Added by Anne Vervarcke on August 29, 2013 at 2:00pm — No Comments